JasonPrendergast/Data_Engineering/README.md

 Combine the data sources into a single dataset
 Feed the combined dataset into the model learning procedure from machine_learning.py Write the results as .CSV

-For (2) we are intentionally not giving you any directions: capture anything you deem relevant.
-But also feel free to ask any questions!

-OUR PROMISE TO YOU

-This work should not take more than 5 hours of fully concentrated time.
-But any extra effort would surely be appreciated.
-This assignment should not require experience with any non-essential skills (see job spec for what those are).
-This assignment should most accurately test the real-life data engineering scenarios.

-RESOURCES
-Following resources are a part of .zip file sent to you:
-This document explaining this exercise. mml.py One python wrapper loading from Scikit learn-like model (expected to install scikit if not present on their local environment). data.zip Several data sources and a sqlite database. code_file.py File where you should write your solution

-QUESTIONS
-If you would like further clarity of requirements or have any questions we would be happy to make time available - just ask!
-Please consider this activity as how you were working when part of the team already, and do feel comfortable working in your normal style.